OlivierLessard/Semantic-Image-Inpainting-with-Deep-Generative-Models/README.md

 ![plot](Output_svhn_dcgan/Blend/random/Image_0_all.jpg)

 To compare with a WGAN with gradient penalty
+Note: The WGAN was only trained with SVHN dataset.
 1) Run the training_wgan.py to get a generator.
 2) Run z_optimization.py to produce blended images with the trained **WGAN** generator.
 3) Run metric.py to compute the PNSR for the different masks with the right hyperparameters.